ramigs/nuxt-fauna-article/nuxt-fauna.md

 - GitHub **repo URL**
 - Simple Icons **brand title**

-[SimpleIcons](https://simpleicons.org/) is a cool project that collects SVG icons and colors for popular brands.
+[Simple Icons](https://simpleicons.org/) is a cool project that collects SVG icons and colors for popular brands.

-We'll be using the [simple-icons](https://github.com/simple-icons/simple-icons) npm package - which we've installed in a previous step - to dynamically fetch the SVG logo and the hex color code of each project, when the seeder app runs.
+We'll be using their [npm package](https://github.com/simple-icons/simple-icons) to dynamically fetch the SVG logo and the hex color code of each project, when the seeder app runs.

 Create a `data.json` file: